 Go on a Staycation

-Living in Key West has its benefits, from endless beach days to quirky nightlife.
+Living in the Keys has its benefits, from endless beach days to quirky nightlife.
 Pretend you’re on vacation without losing the perks of home with a summer staycation!
-Pull up a chair at your favorite restaurant, read a good book on the beach and take advantage of the island’s tours and attractions.
+Pull up a chair at Fisherman’s Cafe, read a good book on the beach and take advantage of the island’s tours and attractions.
 Every June, Monroe Country residents can enjoy free admission to Old Town Trolley, Conch Tour Train, Truman Little White House, Shipwreck Treasures Museum and Key West Aquarium during Local’s Month.
 Hop aboard the trolley to explore the entire island, or focus on Old Town aboard the train.
 You’re bound to discover a new piece of Key West!

 Swim Around Key West